JianXu123/SCWE/src/README.md

   >...
   ,

   where numi denote the *i*-th meanings' embedding of character.
-For code convinience, in our **SCWE+M** model, we set the meaning number of character to a fix value, for **SCWE** , the fix value is 1.
+For code convinience, in our **SCWE+M** model, we allocate a    fix number of array space for each character, for **SCWE** , the fix value is 1.